 protective measures in the device or in the manufacturing process;

-information for safety and, where appropriate, users training.
+information for safety and, where appropriate, user training.

-Manufacturers shall select control measures in the priority order from (a) to (d).
+Manufacturers shall select risk control measures in the priority order from points (a) to (d).
+Measures from a risk control option shall not be implemented unless the measures from the previous option cannot be implemented or, where implemented, have not resulted in the risk acceptability.

-With regard to information for safety, manufacturers shall ensure that such information is available by means not only limited to the instruction for use or to the label.
+Manufacturers shall ensure that the information for safety is not limited to the instruction for use or to the label, but also available by other means.
 Information integrated in the device itself that the user cannot disregard and public information easily accessible to the user shall be considered.
-Where appropriate, also training shall be considered.
-The information shall be developed taking into account the degree of understanding of users and consumers as referred to in Section 9.
+Where appropriate, user training shall be considered.
+The information shall be presented taking into account the degree of understanding of users and consumers as referred to in Section 9.

 Risk control measures shall be taken even if the performance of the device is thereby reduced as long as the main function of the device is maintained.

-When deciding on risk control measures, manufacturers shall verify whether the risk control measures generate new harm, hazards or hazardous situations and whether the estimated risks for previously identified hazardous situations are affected by these measures.
-In particular, the reduction of a risk shall not increase one or several other risks so that the overall residual risk could be increased.
+When deciding on risk control measures, manufacturers shall verify whether the risk control measures generate new harm, hazards or hazardous situations and whether the estimated risks for previously identified hazardous situations are affected by those measures.
+The reduction of a risk shall not increase one or several other risks so that the overall residual risk could be increased.

 Risk management review

-Documents for risk management review shall at least include the need to perform the review before the release for commercialisation of the device.
+Documents for risk management review shall include a review before the release for commercialisation of the device.
 The review shall ensure that:

-the risk management process has been carried out according to what was planned as referred to in Section 3.1;
+the risk management process has been carried out in accordance with the risk management planning documents referred to in Section 3.1;

 the overall residual risk is acceptable and the risks have been eliminated or reduced as far as possible;